-We take your privacy very seriously and we ask that you read this privacy statement carefully as it contains important information on:
+CATCH and Bounce are operated by Parents And Children Together (PACT).
+This privacy notice gives you information about the personal data that we collect and process when you sign up as a user to one of our digital hubs.
+We take your privacy very seriously and we ask that you read this privacy notice carefully as it contains important information on:

-- the personal information we collect about you,
+- the personal data we collect about you and why,

 - who your information might be shared with.